-The Minnie Howard Campus is an essential part of ACPS's CHSN, that also includes King Street, Satellite, and Chance for Change.
-ACPS is committed to promoting equity in the CHSN and that means ensuring that all T.C.
-Williams students, teachers and families have access to all educational programs.
+The Minnie Howard Campus is an essential part of ACPS's Connected High School Network (CHSN), that also includes King Street, Satellite, and Chance for Change.
+ACPS has committed to ensuring It is essential that the CHSN promote equity and access by ensuring that TC Williams students, teachers and families have access to all educational programs.
 The new Minnie Howard facility will be designed to accommodate at least 1,600 students and will continue to complement the King Street campus.
 Community use of, and access to the building will be supported through the creation of community access zones that will allow portions of it to be safely used during and outside of school hours.
 These resources may include an Aquatics Center, the gyms, the "Forum," the Library/Learning Commons, an expanded Teen Wellness Center, and other services provided by the Alexandria Department of Community and Human Services.